Naju

-Naju (/ko/) is a city in South Jeolla Province, South Korea.
+Naju (/ko/) is a city in Jeonnam-Gwangju, South Korea.

-The capital of South Jeolla Province was located at Naju until it was moved to Gwangju in 1895.
+The capital of the former South Jeolla Province was located at Naju until it was moved to Gwangju in 1895.
 The name Jeolla Province actually originates from the first character of Jeonju and the first character of Naju (nowadays spelled and pronounced 나/na according to the South Korean standard).
 Dongshin University is situated in Naju.
 Naju is famous for the Naju Pear which is a large round pear that forms its district logo.